-- Local authorities and governing bodies, such as further education colleges' boards of directors must have regard to this statutory guidance when carrying out their duties in promoting the welfare of children who are learners at the education setting, including meeting their healthcare needs.
-The guidance also applies to activities taking place off-site as part of normal educational activities. - Learners with healthcare needs should be properly supported so that they have full access to education, including trips and physical education. - Governing bodies must ensure that arrangements are in place to support learners with healthcare needs. - Governing bodies should ensure that provider staff consult the relevant professionals, learners and parents to ensure the needs of the learner with healthcare needs are properly understood and effectively supported.
+- Local authorities and governing bodies must have regard to this statutory guidance when carrying out their duties in promoting the welfare of children who are learners at the education setting, including meeting their healthcare needs.
+The guidance also applies to activities taking place off-site as part of normal educational activities. - Learners with healthcare needs should be properly supported so that they have full access to education, including trips and physical education. - Governing bodies must ensure that arrangements are in place to support learners with healthcare needs. - Governing bodies should ensure that education setting staff consult the relevant professionals, learners and parents to ensure the needs of the learner with healthcare needs are properly understood and effectively supported.